Skip to main content

 Housing assistance and public funds

-Immigration status is a key factor in determining eligibility for local authority housing or homelessness assistance.
-The Home Office sets out which types of assistance are classed as public funds for immigration purposes.
-Homelessness assistance and a local authority housing allocation are public funds for immigration purposes.
-As housing is devolved, this is administered under different legislation in England, Scotland, Wales and Northern Ireland.
+The Home Office sets which types of housing assistance are classed as public funds for immigration purposes.
+Homelessness assistance and local authority allocations of social housing are classed as public funds.

 England

-• Homelessness assistance under Part VII of the Housing Act 1996
+• homelessness assistance under Part VII of the Housing Act 1996

 Scotland